ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 ## 🔬 Research Interests

 ### Thermal Management and Energy Safety
+Previously, my research focused on thermal management of lithium-ion batteries, which naturally motivated my current interest in **AI-driven energy systems**.
 - Investigating mechanisms for suppressing thermal runaway in lithium-ion batteries and developing **PCM-based hybrid cooling strategies**
 - Thermal management of LIBs under high-power discharge conditions using **finite-element modeling** and **multiphysics simulation**
 - Applications in energy storage and electronic thermal control